-On February 8, 2022, the Company entered into a new lease agreement with Lemon City Group, LLC, an entity affiliated with our majority shareholder, Motorsport Network, for office space located in Miami, Florida (the "Lemon City Lease").
-The term of this new lease is 5 years, which commenced April 1, 2022 and expires on March 31, 2027, and is terminable upon 60-days' written notice, by either party, with no penalty.
-The base rent from this new lease is fixed at approximately \$22,000 per month.
-On April 1, 2022, the previous lease agreement for office space in Miami, Florida between 704Games LLC and Lemon City Group, LLC was terminated without penalty.
-See Note 14 - Subsequent Events for further information regarding this lease.
+On February 8, 2022, the Company entered into a new lease agreement with Lemon City Group, LLC, an entity affiliated with our majority shareholder, Motorsport Network, for office space located in Miami, Florida (the "New Lemon City Lease").
+The term of this new lease was 5 years, which commenced April 1, 2022 and was scheduled to expire on March 31, 2027, terminable upon 60-days' written notice, by either party, with no penalty.
+Concurrently with entering into the New Lemon City Lease, a previous lease agreement for office space in Miami, Florida between 704Games LLC and Lemon City Group, LLC was terminated without penalty.
+The base rent from the New Lemon City Lease was fixed at approximately \$22,000 per month.
+On August 10, 2022, the Company provided written notice to terminate the New Lemon City Lease in accordance with the terms of the lease agreement, without penalty, resulting in a lease modification and the remeasurement of the lease liability and right-of-use asset balances associated with the modified lease which terminated on October 9, 2022.
+No gain or loss was recognized within the condensed consolidated statement of operations as a result of the lease modification.